flatcar-archive/flatcar-docs/os/migrate-from-container-linux.md

 also do this via the analogous `flatcar.config.url` option but we encourage the generic name because future versions of Ignition will only support `ignition.config.url`.

-Instead of providing the `coreos.oem.id=NAME` argument via the boot loader you need to provide `flatcar.oem.id=NAME`.
+_Optional:_ Instead of providing the `coreos.oem.id=NAME` argument via the boot loader you should provide `flatcar.oem.id=NAME`.
 (A change to the more generic name `ignition.platform.id` was done upstream by the Afterburn project but is not part of Container Linux yet.)

-**Recover from or prevent errors with missing OEM settings (e.g., `coreos-metadata-sshkeys@core.service`):** While future releases will handle both `coreos.oem` and `flatcar.oem` names, all current releases still require `flatcar.oem.…`.
+**Recover from or prevent errors with missing OEM settings (e.g., `coreos-metadata-sshkeys@core.service`):** While current releases handle both `coreos.oem` and `flatcar.oem` names, previous releases still required `flatcar.oem.…`.
-Change the variables in the file `/usr/share/oem/grub.cfg` when you update from CoreOS Container Linux:
+In that case you need to change the variables in the file `/usr/share/oem/grub.cfg` when you update from CoreOS Container Linux:

 ```
 # GRUB settings